steinwurf/kodo-ns3-examples/README.rst

   different erasure rates.
 Recoding can be set on or off and erasures rate modified by command line parsing.

-You can see more documentation of each example in the ``main.cpp`` file comments regarding what each example does.
+You can see more documentation of each example in the ``main.cc`` file comments regarding what each example does.
 There you can also check how to control and set up the simulation parameters like packet, field and generation sizes among others.

 Configure the project by running: ::